kefirfromperm/jmina/README.md

 ## Quick Example

-Iif you want to test a simple class which solves quadratic equation.
+If you want to test a simple class which solves quadratic equation.
 Do you want to check the discriminant?
 Of course!
 Just add a log call to the right place and put there the discriminant value.
 ```java
 public class QuadraticEquation {